 Example of work according to “Minesweeper A” and “Minesweeper B” methods

 In this example, the correction finished within the range of 38.2%-61.8% at both pullbacks, so the situation is almost perfect.
 As for the trade goal, we used Fibonacci extensions in the second correction to determine the goals.
-It is clear that both TP levels worked almost perfectly – the price reached 161.8% level and finished the movement at the level of 261.8%.
+Both TP levels worked almost perfectly – the price reached a 161.8% level and finished the movement at the level of 261.8%.

 In the case of the most conservative way of work, we would have to miss at least 2 corrections to the downtrend and enter the market at the third correction if it meets the requirements (falls within the range of 38.2% – 61.8%).

 Let’s consider the same situation and work with an even more conservative technique.
 In this case, we’ll wait not for the second correction of the main motion, but at least for the third.
 In this example, our entry into the market would be also successful; thus, the price has passed all 3 guidelines we could have place TP on, so this trading technique is promising.